Cailyn Hansen

 - Indigenous ritual ecology and relational epistemology.

-- Catherine Bell, Ritual: Perspectives and Dimensions (ch.
-1–2)
+- Catherine Bell, Ritual: Perspectives and Dimensions (Chapters 1, 2, and 4)

 Session 5: Practicum